 The area over which the sensor works is quite broad, so to better localise the motion used to trigger the camera, Darren used two sensors connected in series so that the trigger would only go off when both sensors detected movement.
 By playing around with the placement and orientation of the sensors, you can get quite precise results, and even select for movement in a particular direction.

-I recommend that you have a read of the discussion thread for detailed discussion of the components required and the circuitry involved, but here's a summary of his process (all images except the first belong to Darren Newman):
+Here's a summary of his process (all images except the first belong to Darren Newman):

 According to Darren, the units have a 3 metre range of detecting movement, which means they're quite wide, and won't be able to be used for precise and instant capture, like for example a moving bullet.
 But with some experimentation with the positioning, this set up will work quite well to photograph birds, or anything else that moves at a reasonable speed.
 You could also try experimenting with narrowing the sensor beam by using a cylinder around the sensor to block signals coming from the sides, for example!